LewisIsWorking/PathWarsWiki/Writerside/topics/#1-The-Doomsday-Funtime-Story.md

 21st Erastus, 4710 AR.

-Red Raven gives selenor the Vernal Key and Selenor gives the Red Raven the gold from the Yarl’s treasure room.
+Red Raven gives selenor the Vernal Key, and Selenor gives the Red Raven the gold from the Yarl’s treasure room.

 The dwarves are returned to Azure Stone.